 I just strolled through the supermarket with no regard for my food, where it came from, or the life that was laid down so I could eat that cheeseburger.

-After sweating all summer to raise enough vegetables to feed my large family and raising sweet baby animals into adulthood so I can have meat, I assure you I thoroughly appreciate my food.
+After sweating all summer to raise enough vegetables to feed my large family and raising calves and other sweet baby animals into adulthood so I can have meat, I assure you I thoroughly appreciate my food.